What are retained earnings? Advantages and disadvantages

 Create a safety net

 There are ups and downs in any business, and it’s important to have a plan for a sudden downturn.
-If a certain initiative turns out to be less profitable than hoped or an unexpected expense arises, it may be possible to borrow money, but this can come with limits and costs.
-Having money in the bank provides security and doesn’t come with lenders’ fees.
+If an initiative turns out to be less profitable than hoped or an unexpected expense arises, you could borrow money – but this can come with limits and costs.
+Having money in the bank provides security and doesn’t come with lenders’ fees, which is a significant advantage of retained earnings compared to other forms of financing.

 Boost investor confidence

-Some shareholders may see the wisdom in a company reinvesting money and potentially boosting stock prices, leading to long-term growth.
-Others may be after shorter-term wins, and become disgruntled if they don’t receive regular payouts.
+Some shareholders may see the wisdom in a company reinvesting money into growth and boosting stock prices.
+Others may be after shorter-term wins, and feel disappointed if they don’t receive regular payouts.
+Potential investors will also form their opinion of a company based on the dividend stream.

-Collect payments from your customers in their local currency with no forced conversions, and send money across borders without paying international fees.
+Airwallex helps businesses save on unnecessary FX fees through its global Business Account.
+Collect payments from your customers in their local currency with no forced conversions, and make cross-border payments without paying international fees.

 Back to blog